bendulavitch/flavor-finder/vue/README.md

 ​
 When you reach the `/register` route, you'll see a bare registration page.
 Like the login page, this is intentional.
 You'll need to style this page to fit within your application.
 ​
 When you fill in a username, password, confirm the password role, and click the "Create Account" button, the method `register()` is called.
 This calls the `register()` method in `src/services/AuthService.js`.
-This passes your user details to your back-end application's REST API to create a new user:
+This passes your user details to your back-end application's REST API to create a new user: hi
 ​
 ```js
 // src/views/RegisterView.vue